iterative/mlem.ai/content/docs/command-reference/import.md

 # import

-Create a `.mlem` metafile for a model or dataset in any file or directory.
+Create a `.mlem` metafile for a model or data in any file or directory.

 ## Synopsis